legokor/INDACT_RobotArm/WifiController/README.md

 The web user interface is served from the module itself, as it acts as a web server.
 The web interface can be accessed from any device that is connected to the same network as the module or directly to the module's Wi-Fi access point.

 To see the web interface, open the module's IP address in a web browser.
 The IP address can be found in the module's serial output or in the router's DHCP client list.
 The default IP address for the access point is `192.168.4.1`.
-With the default address, the web interface can be accessed at `http://192.168.0.4/` or `http://192.168.4.1/index`.
+With the default address, the web interface can be accessed at `http://192.168.0.4/`.
 The port number is 80, so it does not have to be specified in the URL.

 The web interface provides a control panel for the arm.
 It was designed to be customizable so that the control interface can be adapted to the specific needs of the user.
 However, the layout of the control panel is fixed.
 The control panel consists of the following customizable elements: